Immune hemolytic anemia

 In most people, steroids or splenectomy can totally or partially control anemia.

 Severe anemia rarely leads to death.
 Severe infection may occur as a complication of treatment with steroids, other medicines that suppress the immune system, or splenectomy.
 These treatments impair the body's ability to fight infection.

 When to Contact a Medical Professional

-Call your health care provider if you have unexplained fatigue or chest pain, or signs of infection.
+Contact your health care provider if you have unexplained fatigue or chest pain, or signs of infection.

 Screening for antibodies in donated blood and in the recipient may prevent hemolytic anemia related to blood transfusions.

-Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
+Reviewed By: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.